Turkey offensive in Syria forces Russia into a balancing act | DW | 14.10.2019

-Russia has been pushing for the Damascus government to regain full control of Syria and for a political solution to the ongoing war there.
+Russia has been pushing for the Damascus government to regain full control of Syria and to find a political solution to the ongoing war.
 But Turkey's intervention may only be a temporary setback for Russian interests.

 Russia's official line when it comes to Syria has been to push for the formation of a constitutional committee, which is seen as an important stepping stone in the peace process by the international community.
 The other repeated Russian refrain is the call for Syria's "territorial integrity" and sovereignty, which both Erdogan and Putin apparently emphasized on the phone as well.